 Synctually removes the slowest part of catalog work.
-Upload your photos, get a draft title and description, review the details, and push products live without filling out the same forms over and over.
+Upload your photos, get an editable title and description, review the details, and publish to Shopify without filling out the same blank forms over and over.

 Best for stores that already have product photos but keep getting stuck on listing backlog.